gu-wei-x/sbolt/README.md

-# crate disguise
+# crate sbolt

-disguise is a view template engine in rust. disguise pre-processes templates from directories and compiles them into crate bits.
+sbolt is a view template engine in rust. sbolt pre-processes templates from directories and compiles them into crate bits.

-## disguise has benefits compared to other templates:
+## sbolt has benefits compared to other templates:
 1. Catch syntactical and logical errors in templates ahead of time.
 2. High scalability as templates go with crate bits.
 3. Better performance for runtime and startup as templates are compiled into bits, see [benchmark](./rust/benchmark).